Reduced Genus-One Gromov-Witten Invariants: Abstract

 \section{Abstract}

 In a previous paper we described a natural closed subset $\ov\M_{1,k}^0(X,A;J)$ of the moduli space $\ov\M_{1,k}(X,A;J)$ of stable genus-one $J$-holomorphic maps into a symplectic manifold~$X$.
 In this paper we generalize the definition of the main component to moduli spaces of perturbed, in a restricted way, $J$-holomorphic maps.
 This generalization implies that $\ov\M_{1,k}^0(X,A;J)$, just like $\ov\M_{1,k}(X,A;J)$, carries a virtual fundamental class and can be used to define symplectic invariants.
 These truly genus-one invariants constitute part of the standard genus-one Gromov-Witten invariants, which arise from the entire moduli space $\ov\M_{1,k}(X,A;J)$.
-The new invariants appear to be better behaved with respect to embeddings and can be used to compute the genus-one GW-invariants of complete intersections, as shown in a separate paper.
+The new invariants are more geometric and can be used to compute the genus-one GW-invariants of complete intersections, as shown in a separate paper.